An Interactive Gravitational-Wave Detector Model for Museums and Fairs: Impact

 \subsection{Feedback from the Thinktank Futures Gallery Installation}

-We now consider our exhibit installation in the Thinktank, with a focus on the audience reached and the changes we made over the course of the installation.
-With a long-term installation, the exhibit can come into contact with more people over a prolonged duration.

-In order to gauge the impact of our exhibit in this setting, we monitored visitor interactions with the exhibit and performed a short survey in the museum.
-The number of survey participants was small, and thus robust conclusions could not be drawn based on response statistics.
-Despite the small participation, we found some useful information and several areas of improvement were clear from observations of museum visitor behaviour and interaction.
+To gauge the impact of our exhibit at the Thinktank, we monitored visitor interactions with the exhibit and conducted a survey.
+The number of survey participants was small, and thus robust conclusions could not be drawn.
+However, we found useful information and several areas of improvement were clear from observations of museum visitor behaviour and interaction.

 In its first iteration, the exhibit was placed towards the back of the Futures Gallery in a relatively dark corner.
 Opposite this position was one of the museum highlights: \emph{RoboThespian}, a talking, singing robot.
 Many visitors were observed to head directly for the robot, skipping the back corner of the gallery entirely~\cite{FalkDierking2013}.
 On the day of the survey, only $13$ of $200$ people who entered the gallery interacted with our exhibit.
-In light of this behaviour, we have worked with the museum to place our exhibit closer to the gallery entrance, providing both a more prominent position, where visitors are liable to spend more time~\cite{FalkDierking2013}, and also offering better lighting to attract the visitor.
+In light of this, we worked with the museum to place our exhibit closer to the gallery entrance, providing both a more prominent position, where visitors are liable to spend more time~\cite{FalkDierking2013}, and also offering better lighting to attract the visitor.

-Of $13$ people who interacted with the exhibit, nine took part in the survey.
-They were asked about their prior knowledge of gravitational waves.
-We found that three had not heard of gravitational waves before seeing the exhibit and none had any awareness of the University of Birmingham's involvement in the discovery of gravitational waves.
+Of those who interacted with the exhibit, nine took part in the survey, and asked about their prior knowledge of gravitational waves.
+Three had not heard of gravitational waves before seeing the exhibit and none had any awareness of the University of Birmingham's involvement in the discovery of gravitational waves.
 All found the exhibit at least \emph{Quite informative} and \emph{Fairly easy to use}.

-Our observations at the Thinktank, and our experiences at the RSSE, led us to make modifications to improve upon the museum installation design.
-The initial installation did not have interaction buttons, or a navigable touch screen.
-The only means of interaction with the exhibit was through a roller-ball mouse and a single click button.
-In the RSSE, we found that the interaction worked well through the arcade-style buttons.
-The subsequent addition of a touch screen has brought the exhibit more up-to-date with modern technology and, therefore, more familiar to the visitor~\cite{doi:10.1080/09500690701494050}.
+Our observations at the Thinktank, and our experiences at the RSSE, led us to make modifications to improve upon the museum implementation, which originally could only be interacted with through a roller-ball mouse and a single click button.
+In the RSSE, we found that adding interaction through the arcade-style buttons worked well, and the subsequent addition of a touch screen at the Thinktank has brought the exhibit more up-to-date with modern technology and, therefore, more familiar to the visitor~\cite{doi:10.1080/09500690701494050}.